crxtzonceu/odin-recipes/README.md

 # odin-recipes
-basic HTML project from The Odin Project
+basic recipe HTML project from The Odin Project